-As a Merrill client, your dedicated advisor will provide you with investment choices that align to your investment objectives, risk tolerance, investment time horizon, and financial situation.
+As a Merrill client, your dedicated advisor will provide you with investment choices that align to your investment objectives, liquidity needs, risk tolerance, investment time horizon, and financial situation.

 Your Merrill advisor has the ability to work with other investment professionals in the Firm.
 Together, they will seek to recommend actionable investment solutions designed to help you achieve your investment goals—including:

-Equities, also called stocks, represent an ownership interest in a publicly traded corporation and may offer growth potential that can help you meet longer-term goals.
+Equities represent an ownership interest in a publicly traded corporation or pooled investment vehicle and may offer growth potential that can help you meet longer-term goals.
 Includes common stock, exchange traded funds, closed-end funds, certain listed preferred stocks and American Depositary Receipts.

 Derivative instruments based on underlying assets, such as stocks.
 An options contract offers the buyer the opportunity to buy or sell—depending on the type of options contract they hold—the underlying asset.

 Bonds issued by companies, governments, states, and municipalities that represent the issuer’s promise to repay the bond face amount, with interest, within a set period of time.
-Treasury securities, government agencies, brokered certificates of deposit (brokered CDs), corporate bonds, municipal securities and over-the-counter (OTC) preferred securities.
+Examples of fixed income securities include U.S. treasury securities, securities issued by government agencies, corporate bonds, municipal debt securities, and certain preferred securities.